WolframResearch/WolframClientForPython/docs/intro.rst

 Serialization
 =============

-This library is intended to provide a way to serialize python expression to Wolfram Language string :wl:`InputForm` and :wl:`WXF` string of bytes.
+This library is intended to provide a way to serialize python expressions to Wolfram Language string :wl:`InputForm` and :wl:`WXF` string of bytes.
 The functionality was designed to be extensible, so that any arbitrary Python object can be serialized with the addition of custom encoders.

 Serialize
 ----------